islco/mo-static/{{ cookiecutter.repo_name }}/README.md

 To start a Browser Sync server

 ```
-npm run start
+npm start
 ```

-or to build, cachebust, and minify all assets
+or to build, cachebust, and minify all assets for production

 ```
 npm run build